isomerpages/bca-buildsg/_ibuildsg-club/Pinnacle Competition/Competition Brief for Category A: Pre IHLs Track.md

 description: ""
 third_nav_title: Pinnacle Competition
 ---
-<p>As we celebrate SG60, show us how your chosen Green Mark building or space makes Singapore a better place to live!
+<p>As we celebrate SG60, show us how your chosen Green Mark building makes Singapore a better place to live!
 Share cool features that help our environment and tell us why they matter for Singapore's future.</p>

 <ol>
 	<li><strong>Highlight Cool Green Features</strong>